 - Antiseizure medicine is given to prevent seizures.
-Do not stop giving your child this medicine.
-Your child may need blood tests to check the level of medicine in his blood.
-His healthcare provider may need to change or adjust his medicine.
+Do not stop giving your child this medicine unless directed by a healthcare provider.

 - Keep a journal of your child's seizure activity.
-Write down how often he has a seizure.
-Include what he was doing before the seizure, and how he acted during the seizure.
-This information may help healthcare providers make changes to his medicine or decide if he needs other treatments.
+Write down how often he or she has a seizure.
+Include what he or she was doing before the seizure, and how he or she acted during the seizure.
+This information may help healthcare providers make changes to his medicine or decide if he or she needs other treatments.